jackpine/collision/blog/_posts/2015-11-3-LACBC-bike-count-data.md

    * [<i class="fa fa-file"></i> locations.csv](https://s3-us-west-1.amazonaws.com/collision-la/data/2015-11-3-LACBC-bike-count-data/locations.csv)
      * Translates location id to actual latitude/longitude and other location data, to be joined with the interval data.

-Plus these intermediate files we produced by joining the location data with the count data, as well as munging some incorrectly formatted fields in the CSV.
-See [processing](#processing) for details.

- * [<i class="fa fa-file"></i> counts_1994-2012.csv](https://s3-us-west-1.amazonaws.com/collision-la/data/2015-11-3-LACBC-bike-count-data/counts_1994-2012.csv) joins counts data with location.
- * [<i class="fa fa-file"></i> counts_2013-2015.csv](https://s3-us-west-1.amazonaws.com/collision-la/data/2015-11-3-LACBC-bike-count-data/counts_2013-2015.csv) joins counts data with location.

 <a name="processing"></a>
 ## Processing